Ting Okamura, Counsellor

 I have many years of working experiences in a clinic supporting patients with fertility issues.
 I also worked in a secondary school wellbeing team for supporting parent groups, and volunteered in Lifeline helping crisis clients.

 There are many different approaches to conducting counselling sessions.
-I favour person-centred therapy as everyone is unique – different backgrounds, has unique life experiences and expectations.
+I favour person-centred counselling therapy at Almond Wellness Centre, as everyone is unique – different backgrounds, has unique life experiences and expectations.
 Understanding how problems begin all depends on our value system.
 Through counselling, we can explore how we form our value system, understand the deeper thoughts that we are not often able to reach, and improve our self-awareness.
 In this way, you can break through the cycle that often is not easy to see by yourself.

 I believe that Acceptance and Commitment Therapy (ACT) can be very helpful for clients wishing to better equip themselves for their life’s journey.